-Transcend provides IV Ketamine Assisted Psychotherapy at a rate competitive to places that provide Ketamine administration only.
+Transcend provides IV Ketamine Assisted Psychotherapy at a rate competitive with places that provide Ketamine administration only.

-All Veterans, First Responders (police, fire, EMS), and healthcare workers will receive a $50 discount off of every KAP session.
+All Veterans, First Responders (police, fire, EMS), and healthcare workers will receive a $50 discount on every KAP session.

 Financial assistance is available!